DavidDB33/pandas_helpers/README.md

 # pandas_helpers
 Functions to help working with pandas

+## Installation
+WIP.
+If you want to use these function (now there is only 1) as a package, please let me know by opening an issue and I'll put my hands on the keyboard

 ## Functions avaiable
 ### pandas_helpers.df_sort_values
 Does the expected behavior when using df.sort_values, but you can use the 'key' argument and works as expected